wso2/docs-is/en/docs/administer/browsing-the-h2-database.md

     industry-standard RDBMS such as Oracle, PostgreSQL, MySQL, or MS SQL instead.

-    You can use the embedded H2 database in development environments and as the local registry in a registry mount.

 1. Open the
     `           <IS_HOME>/repository/conf/deployment.toml          `
     file and add the following configuration.